RunestoneInteractive/RunestoneComponents/README.rst

     runestone init

 The init command will ask you some questions and setup a default project for you.
+The default response is in square brackets, example ``[false]``.

 To build the included default project run